Alexismk/Notebook/module2/READ.md

  # THINGS TO INCLUDE FOR MODULE 2

-Log process note and STEPS not methodology
+- Log process note and STEPS not methodology
-Make an effort to tie what you are doing to your annotations, to discussions, to things Shawn has said Each annotation has its own unique URL so you can link your thoughts and process to your annotation Use what you were hearing and work it into your process notes What is critical to YOU is to reflect on what you are doing – HOW is this meaningful and WHY
+- Make an effort to tie what you are doing to your annotations, to discussions, to things Shawn has said
+- Each annotation has its own unique URL so you can link your thoughts and process to your annotation
+- Use what you were hearing and work it into your process notes
+- What is critical to YOU is to reflect on what you are doing – HOW is this meaningful and WHY

 ++ADD what my camera was, what the error messages were

 Para data has to meaningful, not necessarily long

 If it didn’t work out the first time, acknowledge that and you can uses somebody else’s work.
 Thin about the re-use processes and what that means.

+AS LONG AS YOU TRANSFORMING THE INITIAL MODEL

+Twitter bot may be better for the 3rd module – giving your model and underlying experience